The role of the board is to:

 Board meeting minutes

-Minutes from previous board meetings are available on the National Archive website.
+Minutes from previous board meetings are available on request or via the National Archive website.

 The audit committee recommends actions or improvements to the board.